World War I

 All was left of them was the picture of proud soldiers displayed on the mantle piece of the dining- room and mourned by legions of orphans and widows.

 So much misery for those who were left behind!

 My family didn’t worship a picture but a small black leather diary with a big hole in its centre.

 Indeed, this booklet proved to have been the most efficient armour a soldier could have worn!

 On the morning of the day he should have died, my grand-father decided to scribble a few notes in his diary.

-He then hastily placed it back in the front pocket of his jacket, just over his heart, as the shooting resumed.
+He then hastily placed it back in the front pocket of his jacket, just over his heart, as fighting resumed.

 His injuries came down 'only' to three missing knuckles on the left hand and a nasty wound in the thigh.

 These injuries amazingly saved his life, as he was sent to a military hospital in Nice, where he stayed until the Armistice.

 My grandfather never learned of course the name of the German soldier he killed that day; Death has no name…